 Social Ties and Economic Development

 We develop a parsimonious general equilibrium model where agents allocate time across three activities: production, trade, and leisure.
 Leisure includes time spent socializing, which economizes transaction costs.
-Our framework yields multiple equilibria in terms of the number of social ties and predicts that the number of social ties is positively associated with development, a relationship we observe in cross-country data.
-The model captures additional dimensions of data, namely: (i) increasing income inequality, but converging growth rates; (ii) an association between weak social ties and development; and (iii) an association between number of social ties and size of the transaction sector.
+Our framework yields multiple equilibria in terms of the number of social ties and predicts that the number of social ties is positively associated with development.
+We calibrate our model using an empirical measure of country-level social ties and are able to quantitatively match the cross-country relationship between social ties and income per capita.
+Our calibration also captures additional dimensions of cross-country data: (i) increasing income inequality, but converging growth rates; (ii) an association between weak social ties and development; and (iii) an association between number of social ties and size of the transaction sector.

 Keywords: social capital, development, networks, transaction costs

 JEL Classification: E1, E2, O1, O4